dotnet/corefx/Documentation/coding-guidelines/interop-guidelines.md

 Generally, they are not there to add any significant abstraction, but to create a stable ABI such that the same IL assembly can work across UNIX flavors.

-At this time, these shims are compiled in the dotnet/coreclr repository under the corefx folder.
-This is temporary (issue #2301) until we add necessary infrastructure to build them in this repository.

 Guidelines for shim C++ API:

 - Keep them as "thin"/1:1 as possible.